 If you cannot or do not want to construct a shelter today, but want the option to construct one quickly should the need arise, expedient fallout shelter designs are for you.
 Every prepper should at least download (and save) these.
-Print them off and add them as electronic files to your digital bug out bag.
+Print them off and add them as electronic files to your bug out USB.

 Although these shelters are very austere, they can save your life.
 What’s more, there are a number of things that can be done to improve the comfort level after they have been built.
 Some additional changes that can be made include:

 - Covering the floor with boards, pine boughs, or plastic, and and draping sheets over the earth walls.

 - Providing safe, dependable light.